MARK37 Resources

 Effective Mar 31, 2024

 Added health data protections and children’s online safety rules on top of Connecticut’s existing privacy law.
+Prohibits geofencing around health facilities, requires consent for consumer health data, and adds children’s social media protections.

 Effective Oct 1, 2023